-Why it matters: To improve your forecasting, and better optimize your cash flow, you need detailed insight into how various parts of your business are performing.
-Your IMS is well-positioned to provide valuable data like gross profit per SKU per channel over time, so long as the system’s reporting capabilities can provide enough granular detail.
+Why it matters: To improve your forecasting and optimize your cash flow, you need detailed insight into how various parts of your business are performing.
+Your IMS is well-positioned to provide valuable data like gross profit per SKU per channel over time, as long as the system's reporting capabilities provide enough granular detail.

 For manufacturers: does the system have production planning capabilities?

-Why it matters: If you IMS can handle functions like creating production orders for products and depleting component inventory using a recipe manual, it can help further streamline your backend processes.
+Why it matters: If your IMS can handle functions like creating production orders for products and manually depleting component inventory using a recipe, it can further streamline your backend processes.

 Can the system automatically connect and integrate with your accounting software?

-Why it matters: Your accounting software system (QuickBooks Online, etc) is another vital piece of your backend technology, and your inventory information will play a role in generating your financial statements.
-An automated integration between the two systems will save time and reduce the opportunity for manual errors.
+Why it matters: Your accounting software system (QuickBooks Online, etc.) is another vital piece of your backend technology, and your inventory information will play a role in generating your financial statements.
+Automated integration between the two systems will save time and reduce the opportunity for manual errors.